Recurrence formula, positivity and polytope basis in cluster algebras via Newton polytopes: Special case: polytopes associated to cluster variables

-We have known in \cite{F} that the Newton polytope of an $F$-polynomial is defined associated to representations of a finite-dimensional basic algebra, as well as some interesting combinatorial properties of these Newton polytopes.
+We have known in \cite{F} that the Newton polytope of an $F$-polynomial is defined associated to representations of a finite-dimensional basic algebra, and it admits some interesting combinatorial properties.
 But those cluster algebras, whose categorification have not been found so far, are not suitable for the theory in \cite{F}.
 In this sense, it is necessary for us to establish the theory of these Newton polytopes for general TSSS cluster algebras.
 This is one of the motivations for our construction in the last section.

-In this subsection we will take a look at cluster variables, which turn out to be contained in $\mathcal{P}$.
-Hence the results in this section hold for cluster variables.
-In particular, we have a recurrence formula and universally positivity for cluster variables as a special case of the above $\rho_h$ (Theorem \ref{from general to cluster variables}).
+In this section we will take a look at cluster variables, which turn out to be contained in $\mathcal{P}$.
+Hence the results in last section hold for cluster variables.
+In particular, we have a recurrence formula and universally positivity for cluster variables as special case polytope functions (Theorem \ref{from general to cluster variables}).

-First we introduce some definitions from \cite{F}, then we will obtain some results analogous to those in \cite{F}, but in the context of totally sign-skew-symmetric cluster algebras.